MarioLisbona/CA-T2A2-API-Webserver/README.md

 posts = db.session.scalar(stmt)
 ```

-Using an ORM to read and manipulate data from a database a process called 'hydration' which converts the value of each column of the database table into an object property.
-This property can now be manipulate and used in the application code.
-The ORM will then be used in reverse to convert the manipulate data back into a format to be used in the database.
+Using an ORM to read and manipulate data from a database is known as 'hydration' which converts the value of each column of the database table into an object property.
+This property can now be read and manipulated in the application code, stored in memory and then committed or writen back to the database.
+The ORM is also used in reverse to convert the manipulated data back into a format to be written to the database.

 ORM's use one of two patterns, either Active Record or Data Mapper.
 Active Record and Data Mapper patterns are similar in that each will have a class that represents the table in the database.
 The class' attributes correspond to columns in the database table.
 This means that every object instance is effectively linked to a single row or record in that table.
 Active record differs from Data Mapper here in that it not only contains the data for column  of record in an object attribute, it also contains methods to perform actions on that data (Create, Read, Update, Delete).